 Both genders will migrate from distant feeding grounds, returning to waters adjacent to beaches where they themselves hatched.

-Two to four weeks later the female will come ashore at night, dig a pit with her fore flippers and lay between 100 – 120 ping pong ball shaped eggs in the sand, called a clutch of eggs.
+Two to four weeks later the female will come ashore at night, dig a pit with fore flippers and lay between 100 – 120 ping pong ball shaped eggs in the sand, called a clutch of eggs.

 She’ll do this as many as five or six times at 11 – 18 day intervals.

 The total number of clutches she will lay varies depending on the species.
-The size of the clutch directly relates to the size of the females carapace and, in one mating season, she’ll carry approximately 800 fertilized eggs.
+The size of the clutch directly relates to the size of the females carapace and, in one mating season, she’ll carry approximately 800 fertilised eggs.